 A man made waterfall in the flower garden at the base of the hill.

 When word of their miracles spread, temples were built to accommodate them.
 Ishiyama-dera is the 13th on the route.
-I wonder if 13 is considered an auspicious number in Japan?
-Traditionally the temples are visited in numerical order, but in pragmatic style, it is now possible to see all 33 by train from Koyto, expediting the process even further by visiting two per day.
+Traditionally the temples are visited in numerical order, but pragmatically, it is now possible to see all 33 by train from Koyto, expediting the process even further by visiting two per day.

-If you wish to visit all the temples you should buy a Saigoku pilgrims’s book (available at Ishiyama-dera and other places).
-At each temple your book gets inscribed and stamped at a cost of 300 yen.
+If you wish to visit all the temples you should buy a Saigoku pilgrims’s book 930 yen or 13.16 AUD (available at Ishiyama-dera and other temples and ).
+At each temple your book is inscribed and stamped at a base cost of 300 yen (approx. 4 AUD).

 The Kannon statue at Ishiyama-dera is only available for viewing one year in every 33 and 2016 is one of those years.